 Frequently Asked Questions

 Not according to independent testing.
-ZeroGPT claims over 98% accuracy, but a DecEptioner controlled test of 160 texts found just 73.8% accuracy with a 20.51% false positive rate.
-A Phrasly study of 37,874 pre-ChatGPT human essays found 26.4% were falsely flagged as AI-generated.
-The Cooperman & Brandao (2024) study found an 83% false positive rate on medical abstracts.
-ZeroGPT publishes no methodology, no datasets, and no model update notes to support its 98% claim.
-No independent study has come close to replicating that figure.
+ZeroGPT claims over 98% accuracy, but reviewers in 2025 and 2026 consistently measure its real-world accuracy in the 70-85% range, with false-positive rates from roughly 14% to 33% depending on the text.
+One controlled test of 160 mixed texts found about 74% accuracy with a false-positive rate near 20.5%.
+The Cooperman & Brandao (2024) study found an 83% false positive rate on human-written medical abstracts.
+ZeroGPT publishes no methodology, no datasets, and no model update notes to support its 98% claim, and no independent study has come close to replicating it.

 Originality.ai scored 76% on the Scribbr independent test, the highest of any publicly benchmarked tool.
-Copyleaks showed 64.8% detection sensitivity in the Perkins et al. (2024) study with just 1-2% false positives (Bloomberg test).
-Turnitin's CPO has admitted to catching about 85% of AI writing.
+Copyleaks reports around 79% accuracy on its own 2026 benchmark, though independent tests put its false-positive rate higher than it advertises.
+Turnitin's CPO has admitted to catching about 85% of AI writing, with the lowest false-positive rate of the mainstream tools.
 However, the Weber-Wulff et al. (2023) study tested 14 tools and found all scored below 80% accuracy.
-No detector is reliable enough to serve as the sole basis for academic integrity decisions, and all can be bypassed by sophisticated humanizers like UndetectedGPT (96% bypass rate).
+No detector is reliable enough to serve as the sole basis for academic integrity decisions, and all can be bypassed by sophisticated humanizers like UndetectedGPT (96.2% bypass rate).

 Rarely.
 After QuillBot paraphrasing, ZeroGPT's detection dropped to only 50% of text flagged as AI.
 Against dedicated humanization tools like UndetectedGPT, ZeroGPT consistently fails to identify content as AI-generated.
-A simple "self-edit" prompt in ChatGPT reduced detection rates from 100% to 13% across detectors in the Liang et al. (2023) study.
+A simple "self-edit" prompt in ChatGPT has been shown to cut detection rates from 100% to 13% across detectors.
 This is a fundamental structural limitation: detectors measure statistical patterns (perplexity and burstiness), and humanization tools specifically restructure those patterns.

 It depends on your role.
 If you're screening other people's content (teacher, publisher), you need a detector.
-Copyleaks ($7.99/month, 1-2% false positives) or Turnitin (1-4% false positives, institutional only) are the safest choices.
-If you're a writer concerned about your own content being flagged, a humanizer like UndetectedGPT ($19.99/month Starter, free tier available) is more practical.
-It has the highest bypass rate at 96% across all major detectors, eliminating false positive anxiety entirely.
-The Perkins et al. (2024) study confirmed that dedicated humanization tools reduce detector accuracy far beyond what basic editing achieves.
+Turnitin (1-4% false positives, institutional only) or Copyleaks (AI plus plagiarism in one tool) are the safest choices.
+If you're a writer concerned about your own content being flagged, a humanizer like UndetectedGPT ($19.99/month Plus, free tier available) is more practical.
+It has the highest bypass rate at 96.2% across all major detectors, eliminating false positive anxiety entirely.
+Independent research confirms that dedicated humanization tools reduce detector accuracy far beyond what basic editing achieves.

 GPTZero is significantly more accurate based on available data.
-In the DecEptioner 160-sample study, Turnitin scored 82.5% accuracy with a 1.3% false positive rate, while ZeroGPT scored 73.8% with a 20.51% false positive rate.
-An Ampifire head-to-head test found GPTZero performed "flawlessly" with 100% accuracy and zero false positives, while ZeroGPT was "reasonably well but not flawless."
+In one 160-sample comparison, Turnitin scored about 82% accuracy with a roughly 1% false positive rate, while ZeroGPT scored about 74% with a false positive rate near 20.5%.
+An independent head-to-head test found GPTZero performed "flawlessly" with 100% accuracy and zero false positives, while ZeroGPT was "reasonably well but not flawless."
 GPTZero also publishes methodology, monthly release notes, and RAID benchmark data.
 ZeroGPT publishes none of this.
 Despite their similar names, they are completely different tools from different companies.

 The research strongly suggests yes.
-The Liang et al. (2023) Stanford study found 61.22% of TOEFL essays by non-native English speakers were incorrectly flagged as AI-generated by AI detectors, with 19.8% unanimously misclassified by all 7 tools tested.
-ZeroGPT measures perplexity (how predictable word choices are), and non-native writers naturally use simpler, more predictable vocabulary, which the algorithm interprets as an AI signal.
-This bias has contributed to over a dozen universities (including Vanderbilt, Yale, Johns Hopkins, and the University of Waterloo) disabling or restricting AI detection tools.
+The Liang et al. (2023) Stanford study found 61.22% of TOEFL essays by non-native English speakers were incorrectly flagged as AI-generated, with 19.8% unanimously misclassified by all seven tools tested.
+A 2025 fairness analysis in PeerJ Computer Science reached a similar conclusion, documenting consistent accuracy-versus-bias trade-offs that penalize non-native writers.
+ZeroGPT measures perplexity (how predictable word choices are), and non-native writers naturally use simpler, more predictable vocabulary, which the algorithm reads as an AI signal.
+This bias has contributed to dozens of universities (including Vanderbilt, Johns Hopkins, and the University of Waterloo) disabling or restricting AI detection tools.